claucia/web-app-template/README.md

 ## Deploying the app in GitHub Pages

+1. In the `package.json` file, review the value of the `public-url` parameter used in the `deploy` script.
+It should match your repository name.
-Run `npm run deploy` to build and deploy the application in GitHub Pages.
+1. Run `npm run deploy` to build and deploy the application in GitHub Pages.
 The application artifacts will be available in the `dist` folder, and then copied to the `gh-pages` branch.
-Push the changes to GitHub.
+1. Push the changes to GitHub.
 The `gh-pages` branch will be used by GitHub Pages to make the static content available in the web.